On this page

 Step 4: Calculate the cost of your cover

-In this example, the cost of your cover would be $5.35 per week ($0.2545 x 21 units).
 You would receive 75% of your benefit in your bank account ($3,825 per month before tax) and 10% ($510 per month) would be paid into your super account.

 Step 5: Consider your cover options

 There are ways to reduce the cost of your IP cover.
-For example, the $5.35 premium cost would be reduced if you chose to increase the waiting period from 30 days to 90 days.
+For example, the $5.35 premium cost would be reduced if you chose to increase your waiting period from 30 days to 90 days.
 Alternatively, you could choose a shorter benefit period.

 The key is to work out how long you and your family could survive without your income if you became ill or injured for a time.